Zoom is subservient to Chinese Law potentially giving China access to Zoom meetings!

-A new Department of Justice Final Rule was issued on April 8th, 2025 [16] that prohibits access to U.S. Data by China (including Hong Kong).
-Zoom's Network is directly connected to China (Hong Kong) [14] and therefore is in violation of the new Rule!
+On April 8th, 2025 the Department of Justice issued a new Final Rule [16] that prohibits access to U.S. Data by China (including Hong Kong).
+Zoom's Network is directly connected to China's networks (Hong Kong) [14] and therefore is potentially in violation of the new Rule!

-In addition, the Rule looks to prevent the CCP (Chinese Communist Party) from using “technology products and services that it controls”, such as Zoom [7,10].
+In addition, the Rule looks to prevent the CCP (Chinese Communist Party) from using “technology products and services that it controls”, potentially such as those provided by Zoom [7,10].
 According to the Fact Sheet of the Rule, the CCP's intent is to “use this data for cyber-attacks, blackmail, espionage, and intimidating activists, academics, political figures, and journalists, as well as enhancing military capabilities and for other malicious activities” … “ ‘on Americans to advance its AI goals’ and ‘surveil Americans as part of its campaign of transnational repression.’ ” … “[China] employ[s] advanced technologies like big-data analytics, artificial intelligence (AI), [machine learning,] and high-performance computing to manipulate and exploit this data more effectively.”
 [15]

-• Zoom maintains direct connections to the Internet Networks of the People's Republic of China (PRC) [as shown in peering record below].
+• Zoom maintains direct connections to the Internet Networks of the People's Republic of China (PRC) — as shown in peering record below.

 • The large research and development department of Zoom Video Communications (700 employees) is based in China (PRC).
 [1,3]